30 Days of SQL – From Basic to Advanced Level!

 Structured Query Language or SQL is a standard database language that is used to create, maintain, destroy, update and retrieve the data from relational databases like MySQL, Oracle, SQL Server, PostgreSQL, etc.

 Now that we know, how much learning SQL is important or what is the significance of SQL in today’s world, we shall know how to learn SQL in a systematic way.
 To help you with this we have created a practical roadmap of 30 days of SQL based on a lot of study and research.
-This roadmap will give you a complete guideline with reference to learn and practice SQL for all types of job roles be it Full Stack Web Developer using SQL to retrieve information from database or Data Scientist/Data Analyst using SQL to understand the dataset and then analyzing it for different models.
+This roadmap will give you a complete guideline with reference to learning and practicing SQL for all types of job roles be it, Full Stack Developer, using SQL to retrieve information from the database, or Data Scientist/Data Analyst using SQL to understand the dataset and then analyzing it for different models.
 All you just need is a laptop, a working internet connection, determination to solve problems regularly and within 30 days, you will be able to learn and apply SQL to real-life problems and crack the interviews.

 Day 1 to Day 6:

-Start with the basic concepts: For Day 1 to Day 6, you’ll be knowing the basic database and SQL concepts such as Creating database, SELECT Clause, etc.
+Start with the basic concepts: From Day 1 to Day 6, you’ll be knowing the basic database and SQL concepts such as creating a database, SELECT Clause, etc.

 - Creating Database: This concept will make you learn how to create your own database.

-- Creating Tables and adding data: From this concept, you will learn how to create tables inside the database and insert data in them.
+- Creating Tables and adding data: From this concept, you will learn how to create tables inside the database and insert data into them.

 - SELECT Clause: Retrieve or fetch data from a database.

-- FROM Clause: From which table in the database you have to select data.
+- FROM Clause: From which table in the database do you have to select data?

 - WHERE Clause: It forms the condition based on which data have to be queried.